 This method requires baking soda, salt and vinegar.

-- Take the filters into the tub and add hot boiling water, 2-3 tablespoon of baking soda, 2-3 tablespoon of salt and 2 cups of vinegar to it.
+- Take the filters into the tub and add hot boiling water, 2-3 tablespoons of baking soda, 2-3 tablespoons of salt and 2 cups of vinegar to it.

 - Let it soak for 1 to 2 hours.